 The assessment of the Bank's determination of impairment allowances for loans and advances to customers require management to make judgements over the staging of financial assets and measurement of the Expected Credit Loss (ECL).
-The audit was focused on this matter due to the materiality of the loans and advances to customers (representing 54.0% of total assets) and the complexity of the judgements, assumptions and estimates used in the ECL models especially in light of the uncertain outlook caused by the impact of the Covid-19 pandemic.
+The audit was focused on this matter due to the materiality of the loans and advances to customers (representing 63.0% of total assets) and the complexity of the judgements, assumptions and estimates used in the ECL models.
 Refer to Note 4 to the consolidated financial statements for the accounting policy and Note 40 for the risk management disclosure.